-Our prior acquisitions required substantial integration and management efforts.
-As a result of any acquisition we pursue, management's attention and resources may be diverted from our other businesses.
-An acquisition may also involve the payment of a significant purchase price, which could reduce our cash position or dilute our stockholders, and require significant transaction-related expenses.
+Our recent acquisitions require substantial integration and management efforts.
+As a result of any additional acquisition we pursue, management's attention and resources may be further diverted from our other businesses.
+An acquisition may also involve the payment of a significant purchase price, which could reduce our cash position or dilute our stockholders and require significant transaction-related expenses.